svelte-add/postcss/README.md

 * All your CSS will be minified for production with CSSNano.

+* You can apply *another* [Svelte Adder](https://github.com/babichjacob/svelte-adders) to your project for more functionality.
+Specifically, check out [svelte-add-tailwindcss](https://github.com/babichjacob/svelte-add-tailwindcss)

 ## 😵 Help!
 I have a question
 [Create an issue](https://github.com/babichjacob/svelte-add-postcss/issues/new) and I'll try to help.